Good Riddance (album)

-Good Riddance is the debut studio album by American singer-songwriter Gracie Abrams.
+Good Riddance is the debut studio album by the American singer-songwriter Gracie Abrams.
 It was released on February 24, 2023, through Interscope Records.
 After the release of two acclaimed extended plays (EPs), Abrams began recording Good Riddance at Aaron Dessner's Long Pond Studio in the Hudson Valley, New York, across 25 non-consecutive days.
 The album was produced by Dessner and written by both Abrams and Dessner.
-The producer Matias Tellez provided additional production on two tracks, and the musician Brian Eno co-wrote and co-produced the closing track.
+The producer Matias Tellez provided additional production on "I Know It Won't Work" and "Where Do We Go Now?", the musician Brian Eno co-wrote and co-produced the closing track.
 A deluxe edition of the album with four bonus tracks was released on June 16, 2023.

 Good Riddance is primarily a pop album with whispered vocals, drawing from a moody and electronic sonic palette.
 Following themes of guilt, heartbreak, self-identity, personal accountability, and coming of age, the album was written about friendships, family, and Abrams's breakup with Blake Slatkin.
 It was promoted by four singles and the Good Riddance Tour, which passed across North America, Europe, and Australia.
 Critics gave the album generally favorable reviews; they praised Abrams's confessional songwriting, but had a mixed response to Dessner's production.
 It peaked at number 52 on the Billboard 200, and several publications featured it on their year-end lists of the best albums of 2023.